 Nothing brightens up a yard and provides interest quite like water features.
-Not only do you add an entirely new, and diverse, ecosystem of plants with the creation of garden ponds, but you also invite an relaxing atmosphere into your outdoor living space.
+Not only do you add an entirely new, and diverse, ecosystem of plants with the creation of garden ponds, but you also invite a relaxing atmosphere into your outdoor living space.
 Ponds also give an illusion of depth to an otherwise spatially challenged area, and provide a draw for beneficial pollinators and birds to your yard.

 There are a large variety of pond styles, sizes, and shapes to choose from.
 And it isn’t hard to find one that fits into your budget, whether you have a professional landscaper complete the job, or you turn it into a weekend do-it-yourselfer project.
 Ponds are often overlooked in landscape design planning as an unnecessary feature that only creates additional work and effort.
 But actually, ponds require very little maintenance after their initial installation, especially if you are incorporating specific varieties of plants that help to naturally filter water, and fish that help to keep the water clear of algae.

 There are a LOT of ideas to peruse through when trying to plan your ideal garden pond and it’s easy to become overwhelmed with all the amazing ways you can highlight your favorite garden areas.
-Consider first where you might want to place your pond, and create a list of ideas that would work for you using the compilation provided for you below!
+Consider first where you might want to place your pond, and create a list of ideas and tools that would work for you using the compilation provided for you below!

 Make the background of your property double the size with a large reflecting pond that brightens shady areas that occur throughout the day, and creates a picturesque reflection of your landscaping.